BackwardJet/Hangman-Game/README.md

  *  Hints/definitions of words
  *  Allow Player 2 to guess the word right away
  *  Have the hangman get drawn
- *  Error checking on input (Does the word exist, does it only contain letters, etc.)
+ *  Error checking on input (Does the word exist, etc.)
  *  Check lowercase/uppercase letters for player 2
     *  (E.g. Word is: Foo and they type lowercase f --> Should be valid)

-Ver 1.0.1
+Ver 1.0.2

 Created by: Tej Vuligonda